Students who enroll in the Detkin IP and Technology Legal Clinic (“DIPTC”) learn to straddle the worlds of law, business, technology and the arts.

 Open to JD 3L students and 1st and 2nd semester 2L students.

-LLM students may enroll, but should not register during Advance Registration as an interview with Clinic faculty is required.
+LLM students may enroll, but should not register during Advance Registration as an interview with DIPTC faculty is required.
 Consult these Registration instructions.

-- What are the goals for students who take the IPC?
+- What are the goals for students who take the DIPTC?

 - How does this course differ from other “experiential learning” courses?